kubernetes/community/contributors/devel/sig-architecture/api-conventions.md

 Sometimes, when a new type is created, the api designer may anticipate that a union will be needed in the future, even if only one field is allowed initially.
-In this case, be sure to make the field [Optional](#optional-vs-required) optional.
-In the validation, you may still return an error if the sole field is unset.
+In this case, be sure to make the field [Optional](#optional-vs-required) In the validation, you may still return an error if the sole field is unset.
 Do not set a default value for that field.

 ### Lists and Simple kinds